ayuush1/Bevo-Search/README.md

 **Pre requisites:**

-Pip python should be installed
+Pip, python should be installed

 **Installation guide:**